Buyer’s Market vs Seller’s Market: A Guide to Decoding Market Conditions

 What makes buyers house-hungry?
 And why aren’t there enough homes to appease their appetites?
 A strong economy, reticent home sellers, and lagging new construction all contribute to a seller’s market.

-Too few resale homes for sale
+Too few resale homes are for sale

+When enough homeowners decide to stay put, the lack of resale homes on the market contributes to an inventory shortage.
 This trend has been particularly noticeable among older homeowners, who often opt to remain in their homes rather than sell and downsize.
 These homes staying off the market can add to the housing shortage, showing how generational choices affect the overall supply.

 New builds aren’t keeping up